cockroachdb/docs/v2.2/authentication.md

   - Any load balancer addresses/names or DNS aliases through which the node could be reached
   - `localhost` and local address if connections are made through the loopback device on the same host

- This is needed to allow other clients and nodes to verify that they are indeed communicating with a CockroachDB node and not an imposter.

 - CockroachDB must be configured to trust the certificate authority that signed the certificate.

-Based on your security setup, you can use the [`cockroach cert` commands](create-security-certificates.html), [`openssl` commands](create-security-certificates-openssl.html), or a custom CA to generate all the keys and certificates.
+Based on your security setup, you can use the [`cockroach cert` commands](create-security-certificates.html), [`openssl` commands](create-security-certificates-openssl.html), or a [custom CA](create-security-certificates-custom-ca.html) to generate all the keys and certificates.

 A CockroachDB cluster consists of multiple nodes and clients.
 The nodes can communicate with each other, with the SQL clients, and the Admin UI.
 In client-node SQL communication and client-UI communication, the node acts as a server, but in inter-node communication, a node may act as a server or a client.
 Hence authentication in CockroachDB involves: